AnnaWysocki/stim/README.md

 #>
 ```

-### Eploring the stim Output Object
+### Eploring the `stim` Output Object

-modelFit is a stim object that contains a list of objects with
+The object `modelFit` contains a list with information for the Stability
-information for the Stability Informed Model
+Informed Model

 - n: Sample size
 - p: Number of measured variables used in the Stability Informed Model